my-ugly-code/WebsUpTV/README.md

 State of development - the application is in early development and is not yet suggested for daily use, currently working through PlexUp integration

 ## Requirements
-- Windows PC - Tested with Windows 10, should work on any Windows PC
+- Windows PC - Tested with Windows 10, should work on other OSs running PMS, but not yet tested
   - Install [Node.js](https://nodejs.org/en/download/)
   - Install Node NPM
   - Download and configure WebsUpTV